xmanlucian/RouterOS/README.md

-# Writing the improved README content to a file named README.md

-readme_content = """
 # RouterOS Installation Script

 This project provides a streamlined solution for installing RouterOS CHR (Cloud Hosted Router) using a simple DD method.
 It automates the setup process, ensuring a smooth and efficient installation experience on Linux systems.